-9.3.7.7 Prohibitions on Modifications that Increase Principal and Interest
+9.3.7.7 Prohibitions on Modifications that Increase Principal and Interest under HAMP Tier 1

-HAMP seeks to lower a borrower's monthly mortgage payment through waterfall steps that use principal and interest payment reductions to achieve the target monthly mortgage payment ratio.
-However, in some cases, all or most of the payment reduction is comprised of a reduction in required escrow payments, and the principal and interest component under the proposed modification could be greater than the borrower's current principal and interest component.
-A modification with a post-modification principal and interest component that is greater than the pre-modification principal and interest component that is greater than the pre-modification principal and interest component that is greater than the pre-modification principal and interest component is prohibited under HAMP.
+HAMP Tier 1 seeks to lower a borrower's monthly mortgage payment through waterfall steps that use principal and interest payment reductions to achieve the target monthly mortgage payment ratio.
+However, in some cases, all or most of the payment reduction is comprised of a reduction in required escrow payments, and the principal and interest component under the proposed modification could be greater than the borrower's current principal and interest component that is greater than the pre-modification principal and interest component that is greater than the pre-modification principal and interest component that is greater than the pre-modification principal and interest component that is greater than the pre-modification principal and interest component is prohibited under HAMP- Tier 1.

-Any loans being evaluated for HAMP or currently in a TPP with a post-modification principal and interest component greater than the pre-modification principal and interest component must be re-run through the standard modification waterfall and, if applicable, the alternative modification waterfall while keeping the post-modification principal and interest component equal to the pre-modification principal and interest component.
+Any loans being evaluated for HAMP Tier 1 or currently in a HAMP Tier 1 TPP with a post-modification principal and interest component greater than the pre-modification principal and interest component must be re-run through the HAMP Tier 1 standard modification waterfall and, if applicable, the HAMP Tier 1 alternative modification waterfall while keeping the post-modification principal and interest component equal to the pre-modification principal and interest component.
 The servicer must perform a new NPV evaluation using the revised modification terms generated by keeping the proposed principal and interest component equal to the borrower's current principal and interest component.
 All other NPV inputs should remain constant when the borrower is retested in this situation.